Behind every idea is a story

 In 2004 her job with a multinational bank brought her to Bangalore, and enabled her to make her dream of settling in India come true.
 However the India she returned to had changed.
 The ‘Indian Wirtschaftswunder’ had a great negative impact on the environment and society.
 The country seemed to be overwhelmed by a wave of consumerism that had swallowed traditional Indian values, and created a huge problem of pollution and waste.
 Sustainability in form of made in India, by Indians for Indians had almost completely been destroyed.

-This prompted Myriam and her husband Ajesh Kumar Shankar, a hard nosed litigation lawyer, to found The Anonymous Indian Charitable Trust, in order to provide concerned citizens, who have a passion for India with a suitable platform to improve the current state of affairs.
+This prompted Myriam to join her husband Ajesh Kumar Shankar, to take forward The Anonymous Indian Charitable Trust as managing trustee, in order to provide concerned citizens, who have a passion for India with a suitable platform to improve the current state of affairs.